raul-matiu/FinalProject_ITF_ManualTesting/README.md

 ## 1.7 Test Completion
 Exit criteria was evaluated and passed\
-The traceability matrix was generated and can be found here: Traceability_matrix.csv \
+The traceability matrix was generated and can be found here:  \
 Test execution chart was generated, the final report shows.... -> describe the final report -> enter here test execution report/chart